WHOC

 WHOC is a News/Talk/Sports formatted broadcast radio station.
 The station is licensed to Philadelphia, Mississippi and serves Philadelphia and Neshoba County in Mississippi.
-WHOC is owned and operated by WHOC, Inc.
+WHOC is owned and operated by WHOC, Inc. WHOC has carried that callsign since its inception.

 Translator

 In addition to WHOC's primary frequency, its programming is simulcast on the following translator station, on the FM band, to widen WHOC's broadcast area.